CFB Borden

-Canadian Forces Base Borden (also CFB Borden, French: Base des Forces canadiennes Borden or BFC Borden), formerly RCAF Station Borden, is a large Canadian Forces base located in Ontario.
+Canadian Forces Base Borden (also CFB Borden, French: Base des Forces canadiennes Borden or BFC Borden), formerly RCAF Station Camp Borden, is a large Canadian Forces base located in Ontario.
 The historic birthplace of the Royal Canadian Air Force, CFB Borden is home to the largest training wing in the Canadian Armed Forces.
 The base is run by Canadian Forces Support Training Group (CFSTG) and reports to the Canadian Defence Academy (CDA) in Kingston.

 History

 At the height of the First World War, the Borden Military Camp opened at a location on a glacial moraine west of Barrie in 1916 to train units for the Canadian Expeditionary Force.
 It was named for Sir Frederick William Borden, former Minister of Militia.
 In May 1916, the Barrie and Collingwood companies of the 157th Battalion (Simcoe Foresters), CEF (perpetuated today by The Grey and Simcoe Foresters), under the command of Lieutenant-Colonel D.H.
 MacLaren, began construction of the camp.
 Camp Borden was selected in 1917 for a military aerodrome, becoming the first flying station of the Royal Flying Corps Canada.

-During the inter-war period, the aerodrome was used as the training location for the nascent Royal Canadian Air Force (RCAF) and was renamed RCAF Station Borden.
+During the inter-war period, the aerodrome was used for veteran pilot refresher training by the Canadian Air Force (CAF), a part-time, non-permanent air militia.
+This militia training scheme began in July 1920 and ended in March 1922.
+Although this training had ended, the CAF continued, reorganized, and eventually evolved into the Royal Canadian Air Force (RCAF).
+Pilot training resumed in May 1923.
+The air force also conducted specialist courses.
+Other schools included an Army Co-operation School, an Air Armament & Bombing School and a Technical Training School.
+When the air force became “royal” in 1924, the station was renamed RCAF Station Camp Borden.

 Camp Borden's training grounds were expanded in 1938 to house the Canadian Tank School.
 The Siskins were a RCAF aerobatic flying team that was established in 1929 at Camp Borden.

-During the Second World War, both Camp Borden and RCAF Station Borden became the most important training facility in Canada, housing both army training and flight training, the latter under the British Commonwealth Air Training Plan (BCATP).
+During the Second World War, both Camp Borden and RCAF Station Camp Borden became the most important training facility in Canada, housing both army training and flight training, the latter under the British Commonwealth Air Training Plan (BCATP).
 The BCATP's No. 1 Service Flying Training School (SFTS) was located here until 1946.
 Relief landing fields were located at Alliston and Edenvale.
 A third landing field, known locally as Leach's Field, was operated by Camp Borden from the 1920s to the 1950s.
 The L-shaped airstrip was rudimentary; the "runways" at Leach's Field utilized the existing ground surface.
 It was primarily used for touch-and-go flying.